Brian Wray: 1980s to 1990s

 He played synthesizer on Moe Koffman's 1982 album, If You Don't Know Me by Now..., released in Canada on Elektra XE1-60046.
 The album which was produced by Domenic Troiano got a good review with Andy Gemza of Medium II saying that Brian Wray played superbly, finding a niche within the band which enabled him to be exploratory on the keyboards without taking anything away from the traditional jazz feel that is the norm for a Moe Koffman album.
 He added piano to Ralph Foster's Voice of Elvis album that was released in 1994.
 Along with vocalists Rena Gaile and Debbie Flemming, guitarist Brian Legere, bassist Jim Morgan, saxophonist John Macmurchy, Wray was one of the session men on David Johannesson's blues/rock album, Hard Times which was released on Mighty Joe Music MJM-CD111 in 1998.

 2000s

-In December, 2000, his group, The Brian Wray Jazz Trio was appearing at The Rex Jazz Bar.
+In December 2000, his group, The Brian Wray Jazz Trio was appearing at The Rex Jazz Bar.
 In June 2001, they were appearing at the Montreal Bistro.
 He helped with the arrangements on Canadian jazz singer, Carol McCartney's Be Cool album that was released in 2014.

 Death

-According to George Olliver's post on 12 March 2019 at his George Olliver R&B/Blues Facebook page, Brian Wray had died.
+According to George Olliver's post on 12 March 2019 at his George Olliver R&B/Blues Facebook page, Wray had died.